carlton355/DclLowLatency/README.md

 ***Note: this repo is not the final deliverable for the DclLowLatency project.
 This is an independent runnable project showcasing the tech.
 The plan is for the final version to be added to the next Decentraland SDK6 once all tests pass, reviews from stakeholders and end users are complete and documentation is ready.***

-**This repo is large and contains npm node_module files since some @dcl packages have been modified.**
+**This repo is large and contains npm node_module files in the sample scene since some @dcl packages have been modified.**

 See [What's New](#whats-new) for an update on what we are working on now and next.